CAPSULE

 The walk of shame

-Manually filling in the batch protocol is time-consuming and allows for human error, both in operation (full-filling all required steps to ensure the highest batch quality) but also in the documentation of the process.
+Manually filling in the batch protocol is time-consuming and allows for human error.

 Approximately 30% of staff time is spent on documentation-related activities